Toledo Zoo and Aquarium has over 10,000 animals representing over 720 species and is considered one of the world’s most complete zoos.

 Arthropods: This section of the Museum of Natural History is dedicated to the largest group in the animal kingdom, the invertebrates.

 Toledo Zoo Aquarium

-Many locals refer to this wildlife destination as Toledo Zoo and aquarium because it is a separate attraction in itself.
+Many locals refer to this wildlife destination as Toledo Zoo and Aquarium because it is a separate attraction.

 Children love the Interactive Experiences at the Toledo Zoo Aquarium.

 Some of the most popular exhibits on display are –

 • Color-changing Moon Jellies